Hedge fund manager Bass defends targeting drug patents for profit

-NEW YORK (Reuters) - Hedge fund manager Kyle Bass has defended his investment strategy of challenging drug patents after criticism from a biotech company, saying he can do good for society and make a profit.
+NEW YORK, Aug 12 (Reuters) - Hedge fund manager Kyle Bass has defended his investment strategy of challenging drug patents after criticism from a biotech company, saying he can do good for society and make a profit.

 Celgene Corp has alleged Bass is abusing a process set up to challenge patents by short selling pharmaceutical shares that drop when a patent review is filed.